 - Summer - Wikipedia

-Summer or summertime is the hottest and brightest of the four temperate seasons, occurring after spring and before autumn At or centred on the summer solstice, daylight hours are the longest and darkness hours are the shortest, with day length decreasing as the season progresses after the solstice
+Summer or summertime is the hottest and brightest of the four temperate seasons, occurring after spring and before autumn At or centered on the summer solstice, daylight hours are the longest and darkness hours are the shortest, with day length decreasing as the season progresses after the solstice

-- When Does Summer Start? | Britannica
+- Summer | Sunshine, Heatwaves, Vacations | Britannica

 - SUMMER Definition Meaning - Merriam-Webster